 Agricultural Economics Degree and Certificate Program Information

 In bachelor's, master's and doctoral programs in agricultural economics, students gain an understanding of how economics, in theory and practice, can be applied to the production and management of natural resources, including farming and bio-fuels.
-Certificates in agricultural economics aren't generally available.
-Career fields range from farming and ranching to business and finance, trade organizations and economic policy research and development.
+Certificate programs in agricultural economics aren't generally available.

 Bachelor of Science in Agricultural Economics Degree

 In a Bachelor of Science in Agricultural Economics program, students are introduced to analysis and interpretation of the relationship between local, state, national and international economies and agricultural production.
 Both theoretical and practical applications of economics are explored.
 Students can focus on economic policy and economic development within the context of managing farming and other natural resources or on the principles of agribusiness management.
 Internships are often available and may be required.
 Students entering this degree program typically already have a high school diploma.

 The curriculum generally combines courses in economics with biology, mathematics, business and marketing, with some variation on electives based on the students' interest in public policy, farm management or agribusiness.
 Some course topics include:

 - Soil types and characteristics

 - Agricultural quantitative analysis

 - Agricultural economics of policy and trade practices